goji vegan hotel Rhodes

 Getting Around Rhodes..

 Distances between towns are significant and you would definitely need a car/taxi/bus to get to places.
 We tried to rely on the public transport but it wasn’t always convenient – waiting times are long and buses don’t follow the schedule.
 If you leave from Rhodes Town central bus station, it’s easier to get a bus.
-Tickets costs about 3 EUR per ride.
-You can also get a bus day pass for 6 EUR per person which is useful to explore a couple of places.
+Tickets costs about 3 EUR.

 Rhodes Town.